TL;DR

 What a client actually experiences

 For a client engaging Imperial Harvest for the first time, the Ceremonial Anchor is visible from the first consultation.
-It sits on the altar in the gallery — the Triumphant Arrival across the 2026 calendar year, the Double Dragon Guan Yin alongside it during the Blessing Rituals of March and April.
+It sits on the altar in the gallery — the Triumphant Arrival across the 2026 calendar year, the Double Dragon Guan Yin during the Long Tai Tou x Guan Yin’s First Birthday Grand Blessing Ritual.
 When the client’s treasure is subsequently consecrated, the treasure passes through the anchor’s presence during the rite.
 The energies the seven-step protocol draws down are concentrated through the anchor and distributed into the treasure.
-The anchor does not change the treasure’s design, which is governed by Grand Master David’s reading of the client’s chart.
+The anchor does not change the treasure’s design, which is governed by Grand Master David Goh’s reading of the client’s chart.
 It changes the quality of the activation the treasure receives at the moment of its consecration.

 Over a multi-year stewardship, a client’s treasures are consecrated across multiple anchors — each year’s activation calibrated to the altar’s configuration at that specific moment in the cycle.
 By the time a long-standing client has been through several rounds of prescription and consecration, their collection of Imperial Harvest treasures carries, collectively, the energetic signatures of multiple years and multiple ritual windows.
 The compounding Imperial Harvest’s documented client trajectories demonstrate is not only a function of the sequenced activation through the Four Quadrants.
 It is also a function of the anchor cadence through which each activation is conducted.
 The altar the client engages this year is not the altar they will engage next year.
 The infrastructure is permanent.
 The calibration is continuous.
 The result is the steadily expanding compound record the practice’s documented outcomes reflect.